BlessedForever04/ASCII_Art_Generator/README.md

 new_image = np.zeros((height, width), dtype = np.uint8)
 ```

-Main priting of characters on new image
+Main printing of characters on new image

 ```
 for y in range(0, height, char_h): #skipped by char_h as height of a character